 The U.S. Centers for Disease Control

-You should avoid crowds, protest groups, or other potentially volatile situations, as well as restaurants and entertainment places where Americans are known to congregate.
+Avoid crowds, protest groups, or other potentially volatile situations, as well as restaurants and entertainment places where Americans are known to congregate.

-You should report to the responsible authority any suspicious persons loitering around residence or instructional facilities.
+Report to the responsible authority any suspicious persons loitering around residence or instructional facilities.

-You should make arrangements through your overseas program director or host university officials to register upon arrival at the U.S. consulate or embassy having jurisdiction over the location of your foreign study.
+Make arrangements through your overseas program director or host university officials to register upon arrival at the U.S. consulate or embassy having jurisdiction over the location of your foreign study.

 responsibility to request a transcript from your program and see that it is sent to: